dhis2/dhis2-releases/releases/2.42/migration-notes.md

 FROM trackedentityinstance te
 WHERE te.trackedentitytypeid IS NULL
   AND NOT EXISTS (
    SELECT 1
-    FROM programinstance pi
-    WHERE pi.trackedentityinstanceid = te.trackedentityinstanceid
+    FROM programinstance pi JOIN program p ON pi.programid = p.programid WHERE pi.trackedentityinstanceid = te.trackedentityinstanceid and p.trackedentitytypeid IS NOT NULL  );
-  );
 ```

 #### Fixing Null Values